liiwaaa/SFSD-Project-group-2-/README.md

 - **status**

 #### Instructions
+1. We open the original file in reading mode and read it line by line.
+At the same time, we store all the IDs from the file into an array to check against the modified ID.
-1. **Prompt the user** to enter the ID of the student whose information is to be modified.
+2. **Prompt the user** to enter the ID of the student whose information is to be modified.
-2. Open the main file `Listes_Etudiants.txt` in **read mode** and check if it is empty (no changes will be possible if it is).
+3. Open the main file `Listes_Etudiants.txt` in **read mode** and check if it is empty (no changes will be possible if it is).
-3. Open the temporary file `temp.txt` in **write mode** to store the modified data.
+4. Open the temporary file `temp.txt` in **write mode** to store the modified data.
 Check its existence as well.
-4. Use a `while` loop to read each line from the main file and validate all the student’s fields (**condition < 11**).
+5. Use a `while` loop to read each line from the main file and validate all the student’s fields (**condition < 11**).
-5. Store the line read into the variable `line`.
+6. Store the line read into the variable `line`.
-6. **Compare the user-entered ID** with the ID read from the line:
+7. **Compare the user-entered ID** with the ID read from the line:
    - If they match, display a menu (using a `switch-case`) with modification options (1 to 7).
    - If they don’t match, read the next line (via the `while` loop) and repeat the instructions (steps 4, 5, and 6).
-7. Write the data (modified or not) into the temporary file.
+8. Write the data (modified or not) into the temporary file.
-8. After processing all the lines (**end of file reached**), close both files.
+9. After processing all the lines (**end of file reached**), close both files.
-9. If modifications were made, rename the temporary file to the original file’s name and delete the original file.
+10. If modifications were made, rename the temporary file to the original file’s name and delete the original file.

 #### Problems Encountered
 1. Writing multiple variables on the same line using the `sscanf` function.